 Food is your source of energy.
 Never go on graveyard duty without eating.
 Also, try to eat like you would eat during the day.
 You may say that you already ate dinner, but remember that you stay awake for the entire night and need a lot of energy.

 If you are fond of coffee, try to drink some to invigorate your senses.
 While on duty, you may try to sip some of it as well.
 It may help you stay awake during the night.
 Plus, the warmth invigorates your senses.

 If the nurse’s station is too quiet, chat with your colleagues.
 The night shift is not as busy as the day shift and this gives you a chance to chat with your fellow nurses and get to know them better.
 It also passes the time and fosters unit harmony.

 Think of your clients.
 You are in charge of taking care of them.
 It would be best if you did not fail at any cost.

 Embrace the graveyard shift.
 It may be tiring, but it is also an opportunity for you to discover your strength.
-It is very much different from the day shift, but it does teaches you things that you will never know during the day, especially on the virtues of beneficence, non-maleficence, perseverance, altruism, professionalism, and sacrifice.
+It is very much different from the day shift, but it does teach you things that you will never know during the day, especially on the virtues of beneficence, non-maleficence, perseverance, altruism, professionalism, and sacrifice.